-Yet a digital adaptation of these texts that downplayed their interactivity in favour of mimicking the bound books they were originally produced for would be counter-productive as well. content should dictate the form of engagement, not be bound by tradition as to how textual content is delivered.
+Yet a digital adaptation of these texts that downplayed their interactivity in favour of mimicking the bound books they were originally produced for would be counter-productive as well.
+The content should dictate the form of engagement, not be bound by tradition as to how textual content is delivered.
 An example of a prose book adapted to an app that managed to retain its playful qualities is Composition #1, designed by Visual Editions (2013).
 Written by Marc Saporta, Composition #1 was first published in the 1960s as 150 individual pages, each containing a stand-alone narrative that could be read in any order.
 Visual Editions republished this work in both print and digital form in 2011.
 In order to retain the Dada-esque quality of randomness inherent in the linked yet self-contained narratives printed on unbound sheets of paper, Visual Editions designed an app that continuously scrolls, unless the reader physically holds down the page with their fingers.
 Impressively for a digital work, this app has an almost tactile quality, allowing the order of the pages read to be determined by chance, like picking a page being blown in the wind.

 It is important to point out at this stage that the issues posed by digital adaptation are not unique, and the challenges are present in any form of remediation or adaptation, even within different formats of print media.
 The act of collecting single-issue comics into a trade, graphic novel sized book changes the reader’s interaction with and understanding of the work.
 Single-issues lack structural integrity, flop about in the reader’s hands, get crushed in a bag, are ephemeral.
-The content can be quickly consumed, and perceive as disposable, fleeting, or of little value, but single-issues are also easier to manipulate in your hands and are cheaper to produce, which can make them good places for experimentation.
+The content can be quickly consumed, and perceived as disposable, fleeting, or of little value, but single-issues are also easier to manipulate in your hands and are cheaper to produce, which can make them good places for experimentation.
 Trade paperbacks are sturdier, are perfect bound like prose books, and fit into bookshelves.
 Their content is made to last, be savoured, may even aspire to be culturally accepted as literature.

 To see how this affects the reading of a comic, take The Unwritten #17 ‘The Many Lives of Lizzie Hexam’ (Carey 2010).
 This particular issue deviates in many ways from traditional comic book norms, which were observed in every other issue of this series to that point.
 The pages, with the exception of the first page, are laid out in landscape, instead of portrait orientation, which causes the reader to spin the issue 90 degrees to read it.
 Each physical page is numbered with two ‘story pages’ at the bottom, and the narrative progresses via a choose-your-own-adventure-style format.
 At certain points the reader is given options that require them to flip to various other pages in the issue and follow their choices to the end.
 The different narrative paths reveal a variety of moments in the life of one of the central characters, the titular Lizzie Hexam, as well as layering subjective experiences and motives behind certain narrative events.